1401x788-Seymour-An-Introduction-.jpg

 It's not just a name, it's an institution.
 Actually, it's just a newsletter.

 Ten years later Dov was headed down a hospital hallway to make the call, to the so-called Lounge area, this small, square room mercifully empty of other hospital visitors.
 It had a TV in it and little else.
-He sat on one of the padded bench-like seats that looked straight out of the 70s, covered in a plasticky-pleathery material with brown seats and orange seatbacks, furniture in other words so dispiritingly dentist office-worthy as to almost be funny.
+He sat on one of the padded bench-like seats that looked straight out of the 70s, covered in a plasticky-pleathery material with brown seats and orange seatbacks, furniture in other words so dispiritingly dentist office-worthy (or worthy of the dentist office Dov waited nervously in as a child) as to almost be funny.
 The cell number Dov had for Jules was a decade out-of-date.
 He tried it anyway, which was stupid because there was no chance it would work.
 Even if the number had been a few months old it wouldn’t likely have worked because famous people have to change their phone numbers that frequently.
 One learns these things when they have, or had, a friendship with such a person.
 Dov was calling, or failing to call, Julian’s old Manhattan number.
 The number, a recorded voice told him, was no longer in service, leaving little choice if Dov wanted to get hold of Jules, and he did.

 It was impossible for him to feign even a hint of chipper brought back to the plasticky- pleathery bench-seat reality of the very air-conditioned place where he was.
 “Me?” he said.
 His voice cracking when he did.
 He’d have killed to continue the charade, to say things were just swell, to get through the call without having to get into it, but that was impossible with his mother dying just down the hallway from where he sat.
 He hadn’t managed to say anything more and some good few seconds passed.
 Cheryl asked if he was okay and Dov admitted he wasn’t.
-He welled up for the first time since his mom had been admitted to hospital the night before, and told Julian’s mother through tears about his mother’s Parkinson’s diagnosis, about returning to Ottawa after nearly ten years living in Japan so as to care for his mother these last couple years, but that it was almost over now.
+The answer surprised him because until he’d heard her voice he’d felt totally fine, not close to tears even after his mom had been admitted to hospital a day and a half earlier.
+What Cheryl Sargon had broken through in him made it almost impossible not to cry but Dov was determined.
+He was the kind of sensitive man who should have been a good and healthy crier when in fact he was pretty terrible at it.
+Tears rarely came when they should and if they did at all it would be in the darkness of a movie theatre or because of something in a song he heard.
+In other words, he never cried at the right time which made the call all the more precarious.
+But he managed to hold it down, telling Julian’s mother about his mother’s Parkinson’s diagnosis, about returning to Ottawa after nearly ten years living in Japan so as to care for his mother this last year, but that it was almost over now.
 He thought Julian should know.

 Jon Mendelsohn